Willy O. Rossel

 Willy Otto Rossel (April 4, 1921 – September 14, 2015) was a Chef de Cuisine or Executive Chef most noted for his extensive work in the preparation of gourmet airline cuisine.
-In 1965, he was hired by the progressive Dallas-based Braniff Airways, Inc., to administer the airline's commitment to providing its passengers with the finest food aloft.
-Also in 1965, Braniff had begun implementing its revolutionary End of the Plain Plane Campaign, which called for an unprecedented change in the way the airline presented itself to the public.
+In 1965, he was hired by the Dallas-based Braniff Airways, Inc., to administer the airline's commitment to providing its passengers with the finest food aloft.
+Also in 1965, Braniff had begun implementing its End of the Plain Plane Campaign, which called for a change in the way the airline presented itself to the public.
 This campaign not only included a change in the company's look but an upgrade of its inflight cuisine to gourmet status.
 Rossel wrote the first manual used for the apprenticeship of American chefs.

 Early life and education

 Willy Rossel was born in Tramelan, Switzerland, and had descended from a famous poet who was a statesman named Virgil Rossel.
 Rossel was one of five brothers and his father, Otto Rossel, was well known watchmaker and collector of pocket watches.

 His family had traditionally been watchmakers in Switzerland but Rossel left his family home in Tramelan at the age of 16 to pursue his love for cooking.
-His first job was as a cook at a small restaurant in Vien, Switzerland, which was his first job as a cook.
-During World War II, Rossel served as a Private in the Swiss Army and as a cook.
+His first job was as a cook at a small restaurant in Vien, Switzerland.
+During World War II, Rossel served as a private in the Swiss Army and as a cook.

 He received his initial culinary arts training in Zürich, followed by London, Paris, Rome and Venice.